MicrosoftDocs/memdocs/memdocs/intune/protect/tutorial-protect-email-on-unmanaged-devices.md

 # Tutorial: Protect Exchange Online email on unmanaged devices with Microsoft Intune

-This tutorial demonstrates how to use Microsoft Intune app protection policies with Microsoft Entra Conditional Access to protect Exchange Online, even when devices aren't enrolled in a device management solution like Intune.
+This tutorial demonstrates how to use Microsoft Intune app protection policies with Microsoft Entra Conditional Access to protect access to Exchange Online.
+This protection prevents access to Exchange by users who use are using an unmanaged device or an app other than the Outlook mobile app to access Microsoft 365 email.
+The result of these policies apply when devices aren't enrolled in a device management solution like Intune.

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
 >